 Program Description:

-The Summer Undergraduate Research Program (SURP) is a 9-week internship that provides undergraduates entering their final year, semester or quarter of study with research experience and mentorship.
-With the helps of faculty mentors, students will present their project and scientific findings during a poster session.
+The Summer Undergraduate Research Program (SURP) is an intensive, nine-week internship for undergraduates entering the summer before their final year, semester, or quarter of study.
+It’s designed to provide research experience and mentorship for students interested in biomedical research.
+Under the guidance of a faculty mentor, interns will complete an independent research project and present their findings at a competitive poster session.

 For more information: